Updated December 16, 2021

 Krithika Venkataraman earned a B.A. magna cum laude from Smith College in 2015, with highest honors in biochemistry and a minor in neuroscience.
 She was elected to Phi Beta Kappa and Sigma Xi.
 At Smith College, Krithika studied gene regulation in filarial parasites in the laboratory of Steven A. Williams.
 For this work, she was awarded the 2014-2015 McKinley Honors Fellowship and the 2015 Margaret Wemple Brigham Prize from Smith College.
 Krithika was a summer intern in the laboratory of Dr. Utpal Tatu at the Indian Institute of Science, Bangalore, India, where she worked on methods to control infections caused by protozoan parasites.
 She was also a visiting summer student in the laboratory of Kevin C. O’Connor at the Yale School of Medicine, where she investigated the role of muscle-specific tyrosine kinase (MuSK) autoantibodies in myasthenia gravis pathology.
 Krithika entered the PhD program at The Rockefeller University in 2015, and joined the laboratory of Leslie B. Vosshall.
 Currently, as a PhD candidate, Krithika studies how female Aedes aegypti mosquitoes regulate their attraction to humans depending on their reproductive physiology.
 Specifically, she is interested in how mosquito-specific genes and endocrine signaling modulate mosquito attraction.
 The broader goal of her work is to elucidate novel points of intervention to break the deadly biting cycles of disease vector mosquitoes.
 She is a recipient of the 2015-2016 Women & Science Fellowship and the 2018-2019 David Rockefeller PhD Fellowship from The Rockefeller University.
 She was also awarded the 2018 Boehringer Ingelheim Fonds PhD Fellowship.
 Photo: Trevor Sorrells

 Emely obtained her high school degree from the California Academy of Mathematics & Science in 2016 and her undergraduate degree from Middlebury College in 2020.
 She is the recipient of a Posse Foundation Full-Tuition Merit Leadership Scholarship.
 At Middlebury, she was a research assistant in the Cluss lab, studying the biology of Borrelia burgdorferi, the causative agent of Lyme Disease.
 In 2019, she was a Biomedical Near-Peer Mentor in the Army Educational Outreach Program (AEOP) at Walter Reed Army Institute of Research (WRAIR), Silver Spring, MD.
 She joined the Vosshall Lab as a research assistant in Fall 2020, working with Laura Duvall on an RTDF-funded project developing novel mosquito appetite-modulating compounds.
-She was promoted to Lab Coordinator in the summer of 2021.
+She was promoted to Lab Manager in 2021.